Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Results

-The seed states $\hat\sigma_m$ are generated based on a stellar formalism, which gives an operational characterization of non-Gaussian states~\cite{Chabaud2020stellar,Chabaud2021classical,Chabaud2022holomorphic}.
-This formalism is developed upon the stellar function $ F_\psi^{\star}(\mathbf{z}) \equiv e^{\frac{1}{2}\|\mathbf{z}\|^2}\left\langle \mathbf{z}^*|\psi\right\rangle$ of a normalised pure state $|\psi\rangle$, where $|\mathbf{z}\rangle$ is a coherent state with complex amplitude $\mathbf{z}$.
-The number of zeros of $F_\psi^{\star}(\mathbf{z})$ defines the stellar rank $r$, which measures the non-Gaussianity of state $|\psi\rangle$.
-Consequently, all Gaussian states have $r=0$ and all Gaussian unitaries preserve the stellar rank.
-Any $m$-mode pure state with finite stellar rank $r$ can be decomposed into $\hat G|C(r)\rangle$, where $\hat G$ is a general $m$-mode Gaussian unitary, consisting of squeezing, displacement, and beam splitters, and $|C(r)\rangle$ named as a core state~\cite{Chabaud2021classical}, is an $m$-mode state with finite support over the Fock basis and stellar rank $r$.
-In our work, we focus on states with $r\leq3$.
-To summarize, each $m$-mode seed state $\hat\sigma_m$ is obtained from a random core state $|C(r)\rangle$ with a given stellar rank $r$, followed by an $m$-mode Gaussian unitary with random parameters and $m$ loss channels~\cite{Eaton2022measurementbased} with random efficiencies $\eta_l$ ($l=1, \dots, m$), given by
+We focus on states with $r\in\{0,1,2,3,+\infty\}$, which include both finite- and infinite-stellar-rank states.
+For the finite case, any $m$-mode pure state can be decomposed into $\hat G|C(r)\rangle$, where $\hat G$ is a general $m$-mode Gaussian unitary consisting of squeezing, displacement, and beam splitters, and $|C(r)\rangle$, called a core state~\cite{Chabaud2021classical}, is an $m$-mode state with finite support over the Fock basis and stellar rank $r$.
+To summarize, each $m$-mode seed state $\hat\sigma_m$ is obtained from a random core state $|C(r)\rangle$ with a given finite stellar rank $r$, followed by an $m$-mode Gaussian unitary with random parameters and $m$ loss channels~\cite{Eaton2022measurementbased} with random efficiencies $\eta_l$ ($l=1, \dots, m$), given by

-where each $\hat{L}_l$ is a Kraus operator of the loss channel.
+where each $\hat{L}_l$ is a Kraus operator of the loss channel~\cite{ou1992realization,LossChannelLect}.
+For the infinite case, seed states consist of multimode entangled cat states and single-mode coherent states, subjected to the same loss channels (Supplementary I.A and B).